The Vital Role of Support Staff in Virginia’s Schools: Positions and Descriptions

 School psychologists analyze complex mental health problems and learning disabilities in students and recommend interventions.
 They conduct threat assessments to ensure that curricula and learning environments are appropriate for a diverse array of learning needs and connect students to mental health services offered outside of school.

-Other positions that are crucial for the success and well-being of students, not included within the state’s cap on support staff but still impacted by budgetary constraints, include:
+Other positions that are crucial for the success and well-being of students include:

 Bus drivers transport students to and from school and other locations while ensuring their safety and well-being.
 They may provide first aid in emergencies, keep the bus in a safe working condition, and are mindful of and respond to weather conditions.